warigroup/hashcharger/examples/vuejs-node/VueJS_Installation_Guide.md

-## Installation guide for Vue.Js frontend
+## Installation guide for Vue.js frontend

-If you're using VueJS single page application (SPA), you can add our script using below method:
+If you're using Vue.js single page application (SPA), you can add our script using below method:

 ```
 <script>